If you want to grow your business, your network and your influence AND enjoy the process, there is a powerful idea I would like to share with you.

 - The process of giving and receiving starts with the giving part.

 - The process of sowing and reaping, starts with the sowing part.

 - The process of cause and effect, starts with the cause part.

-Helping others is a state of mind.
 Looking for ways to connect people, share ideas, open opportunities, etc, can become a natural part of your day.
 It takes surprisingly little time to share an interesting newsletter with your contacts.
 It takes even less time to share a blog post you think they will find helpful.

 Even if you want to help thousands of people every day, you can do it without it eating into too much of your day.
 Here’s how it works!